featured image

 Our team has a wealth of experience in helping companies navigate VAT enquiries and avoid possible penalties or criminal prosecution.

 If you are currently under VAT investigation or if HMRC contact you to arrange a VAT inspection, we strongly recommend talking to our specialist VAT team as soon as possible for advice.
-If you would like us to deal with the inspection on your behalf, we can do this with agreement from HMRC.

 What is a VAT inspection?